Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS figures of merit and two-photon interference experiments

-To help clarify the matter, and for the sake of one-to-one comparison of experiment and theory, we present in Sec.~\ref{subsec:derivation} a quantum mechanical derivation based on field correlation functions of the TPI visibility for a real MZ interferometer (the expression for which is already well-known from photon counting arguments~\cite{santori2002,loredo2016,fischer16}) in the spirit of previous studies of the corresponding quantity for an HOM interferometer~\cite{PhysRevA.69.032305,woolley13,Schofield2021Jul}.
+To help clarify the matter, and for the sake of one-to-one comparison of experiment and theory, we present in Sec.~\ref{subsec:derivation} a quantum mechanical derivation based on field correlation functions of the TPI visibility for a real MZ interferometer (the expression for which is already well-known from photon counting arguments~\cite{santori2002,loredo2016,fischer16}) in the spirit of previous studies of the corresponding quantity for an HOM interferometer~\cite{PhysRevA.69.032305,woolley13,Schofield2022Jan}.
 We explicitly define the indistinguishability to a measure of the first-order degree of coherence of the source, and $g^{(2)}[0]$ to be a measure of the second-order degree of coherence of the source (purity, or lack of multiphoton emission events).
 We define the raw TPI visibility to be what is measured in experiment, and the corrected TPI visibility what would be measured in an idealized experiment with perfect fringe contrast and balanced beam splitters; this latter metric is the most important single parameter to characterize the fidelity of the SPS as it encompasses both first and second order coherence of the source.

-In Sec.~\ref{subsec:fom}, we then relate these experimentally observable quantities to the theoretical figures-of-merit for our frequency-tunable SPS, by means of conventional quantum optics input-output theory~\cite{gardiner_quantum_2004}.
-In particular, we show how the dressed state basis of Eq.~\eqref{eq:eigens} can be used to derive figures-of-merit for each sidepeak of the spectrum separately.
-As well, we define the additional figure-of-merit---the cw error rate $\mathcal{E}_{\rm cw}$---which is unique to our cw dressed SPS.
+In Sec.~\ref{subsec:fom}, we then relate these experimentally observable quantities to the theoretical figures of merit for our frequency-tunable SPS, by means of conventional quantum optics input-output theory~\cite{gardiner_quantum_2004}.
+In particular, we show how the dressed state basis of Eq.~\eqref{eq:eigens} can be used to derive figures of merit for each sidepeak of the spectrum separately.